CMPSC-304-Robotic-Agents-Spring-2024/activity13/README.md

 While you are waiting for the robot to start up, get the router out and plug it in.
 Find a linux laptop for the turtlebot and connect the laptop to the router (name and password are on the router).
 Turtlebot should automatically connect to the router.

+Try running `ros2` commands to see what nodes, services and topics are running.
+It might be helpful to run these and commands to see parameters and actions as you interact with the `teleop`.

+`ros2 node list`

+`ros2 topic list`

+`ros2 service list`

 Now, either follow instructions on [Turtlebot Lite Section](#turtlebot-lite) or [Turtlebot Standard Section](#turtlebot-standard), depending on the robot your team has.

 #### Turtlebot Lite